drogon22/Project_1/README.md

+Project based On a BLogging Website for a Organisation with Admin Pannel.
 *Minima is a one-size-fits-all Jekyll theme for writers*.
 It's Jekyll's default (and first) theme.
 It's what you get when you run `jekyll new`.

 ***Disclaimer:** The information here may vary depending on the version you're using.
 Please refer to the `README.md` bundled